-Sic is a Latin term used to indicate that something incorrectly written is intentionally being left as it was in the original.
+Sic is a Latin term meaning “thus.”
+It is used to indicate that something incorrectly written is intentionally being left as it was in the original.
 Sic is usually italicized and always surrounded by brackets to indicate that it was not part of the original.
 Place [sic] right after the error.

 Example: She wrote, “They made there [sic] beds.”

 Note: The correct sentence should have been, “They made their beds.”